gababool/Company-Employees-Program/readme.txt

 - 2.4 Presenting the creation or assignment with invalid Manager data.
 (DONE)

 Emma
-- 1.3 Create different types of employees
+- 1.3 Create different types of employees (DONE)
-- 1.5 Retrieve string from an employee
+- 1.5 Retrieve string from an employee DONE?
 - 1.8 Retrieve employees sorted by gross salary.
 - 2.2 Specific employee not found or not registered yet.
 - 2.5 Presenting the creation or assignment with invalid Directors data.